Russia accuses U.S. of preparing military intervention in Venezuela

 MOSCOW (Reuters) - A top Russian security official on Tuesday accused the United States of deploying forces in Puerto Rico and Colombia in preparation for a military intervention in Venezuela to topple Moscow’s ally, President Nicolas Maduro.

-Venezuela has been plunged into political turmoil and was rocked by violent clashes at the weekend.
+Venezuela, which has been plunged into political turmoil, was rocked by violent clashes at the weekend.
 The United States and a raft of other countries have backed the country’s opposition, while China and Russia have stood by Maduro’s government.

 “The transfer of American special operations forces to Puerto Rico, the landing of U.S. forces in Colombia and other facts indicate the Pentagon is reinforcing its troops in the region in order to use them in an operation to remove ...
 Maduro from power.”